 Denim jeans, also called dungarees, were not quite as form-fitting as pants and capris.
 They were made of heavy dark denim and lined with a vibrant plaid flannel that fit high on the waist, wide over the hips, and tapered down to the ankle or rolled up to a wide cuff at mid calf (pedal pusher length).
 Extra large pockets were a carryover from the 1940s, but this time the trend was to outline them in contrast stitching.

 Adding decorative trim to pocket openings that matched the lining exposed on cuffs was an extra bit of fashion, too.
 They were only worn for workwear, the most casual of at home occasions, or on a rustic vacation, like camping.

 Teenagers developed their own style with pants.
-Teens, of course, might rebel and wear jeans out with friends on a Saturday afternoon, but never to school.
+Teens, of course, might have rebelled and worn jeans out with friends on a Saturday afternoon, but never to school.
 They also liked them a little tighter.
 The classic outfit was jeans with a white or plaid blouse, thick white bobby socks, and a pair of loafers.

-Learn more about the history of blue jeans.
+Learn more about the history of blue jeans here.

 1950s Western Pants